 The most beautiful ‘listening monument’ that ever existed was in Bandoeng on Tjitaroemplein.
 It was founded in 1930 in honor of the great scientist Cornelius Johannes de Groot (1883-1927).
 In the vernacular it was called “the buttocks square”

-The creative genius of De Groot united proudly the war plagued, Holland and Indies,
+The creative genius of De Groot proudly united the war plagued Holland and The Indies,

 so far apart, through the trembling ether.

-Lonely in proud nature lies his creation in Malabar’s steepness;
+Lonely in proud nature lies it’s creation in Malabar’s steepness;

 The sound of her mighty voice is heard to the ends of the earth.